 Foam tray with slots in c-slot design.
 The slots have a conical footprint.
 The dimensions of the foam mat with 45 slots is the same as that of the foam mat with 36 slots (345 mm x 275 mm).
 We have the slots arranged in a space-saving and optimizing the distances between the slots.
 On the mat five rows are pre-punched with a nine slots.
 The length of the longest side of the slot varies in three stages: 37, 39 and 49 mm.

 The conical cut-out shape provides extra space for your miniatures.

 I would say this is the best deal of the three offered.
 The amount of storage you get for the price is insane.
-It’s holds the most models of the cases, and is only marginally more expensive than the ArmyTansport Platoon, the cheapest of the miniature cases.
+The Game Plus case could potentially hold more miniatures, but for price and quality I would lean on this Feldherr case.

 I recommend that everyone has a case to transport their models around, and now you can find some that won’t break the bank.

 Seriously, invest a little into proper storage for your models and you’ll save yourself a lot of headaches, not to mention heartaches, in the future.